 Kakhetian Shoti is a Georgian bread - one of those unforgettable flavors associated with the Georgian table.
 Skilled bakers will teach you how to put the dough in a hot clay tone (big baking boiler) and how to bake Kakhetian Shoti bread.

 Wine and grapes are one of the strongest symbols of Georgia.
-Picking the grapes with your hands, then standing in the wine extractor (in Georgian “Satsnakhelil”) and pressing the grapes, will be a big pleasure.
-You will never forget Churchkhela making process - nut bead, immersed in the badagi (thick grape juice), taste - impossible to forget.
+Picking the grapes with your hands, then standing in the wine extractor (“Satsnakhelil” in Georgian ) and pressing the grapes, is a pleasurable experience.
+You will never forget the churchkhela-making process - nuts threaded with string, immersed in badagi (thick grape juice), with a taste that's impossible to forget.